 There are several reasons that may explain the rise of Revenue-Based Finance.
 The main ones are:

 - This is a very fast type of funding, in less than 24 hours after connecting the marketing and sales accounts you will receive an offer.

 - No personal guarantees or collateral are required.

 - Business owners accessing this type of financing do not have to dilute their stake in the company to obtain the funds.
 It is non-dilutive financing.

-- Retailers do not have to pay large amounts of money upfront to their suppliers to obtain inventory.
+- Retailers do not have to pay their suppliers large amounts of money upfront to obtain inventory.
 RBF will take charge of paying these invoices and sellers will only have to pay them back as they receive the goods and sell them.

 - Nor do they have to make an unaffordable digital marketing investment out of their own funds.
 RBF is also responsible for financing these campaigns and sellers will pay back the investment as the ads translate into sales.